JulienDev/native_splash_screen/native_splash_screen/README.md

 - `NativeSplashScreen_Profile.swift`
 - `NativeSplashScreen_Release.swift`

+You will also see the generated splash artwork in the same folder (for example `Release_splash.png` and its retina counterpart `Release_splash@2x.png`).
+Add these images to the **Runner** target so that `Bundle.main` can load them when the splash screen is displayed.

 Follow these visual steps to add them to Xcode:

 **1** - click on **`01`** then **`02`**.